openthread/ot-docs/site/en/guides/border-router/espressif-esp32.md

 idf.py build flash
 ```

-## Configure the Thread and the Wi-Fi network
+## Step 3: Configure the Thread and the Wi-Fi network

 The border router will automatically join the Wi-Fi network and create a new Thread network if there is not one in its storage.
 The network parameters can be configured in the config menu: